 - Any change to the articles of association must be approved by a three-quarters majority in the shareholders’ meeting of the UG or GmbH (§ 53 II GmbHG).
 Furthermore, every change must be certified by the notary and relayed to the commercial register.
 The amendment is only valid from the publication of the updated commercial register entry.

-Book one of our UG start-up packages and we’ll guide you through the bureaucratic jungle!
+We can guide you through the bureaucratic jungle!

 The information published on our site is all written and checked by experts with the greatest care.
 Nevertheless, we cannot guarantee the accuracy of this information, as laws and regulations are subject to constant change.
 Therefore, always consult an expert in a specific case – we would be happy to connect you with the right professional.